Jack Unterweger: Early life

 In June 1958, Springer broke up with Wieser and as he was too infirm to care for his grandson alone, Unterweger's great-aunt Juliana Wieser briefly became his legal guardian, living with her in nearby Straßburg for a few months.
 During this time, Unterweger claimed that he witnessed his best friend Klaus get run over by a road roller.
-The local gendarmerie confirmed that a six-year-old boy named Helmut Salzer was fatally crushed under the wheel of an excavator during the same timeframe, but according to Unterweger's cousin Martha Lupar, he did not know Salzer, nor was he present during the boy's death.
+The local gendarmerie confirmed that a similar incident had occurred in the same timeframe, when a six-year-old boy named Helmut Salzer was fatally crushed under the wheel of an excavator, but according to Unterweger's cousin Martha Lupar, he did not know Salzer, nor was he present during the boy's death.
 In April 1959, Unterweger was again taken into foster care and put into the custody of the Drofenik family in Liebenfels.
 Between 1962 and 1965, Unterweger was brought up in an Evangelical reform school in Treffen.
 He dropped out of school in 1965 and took an apprenticeship as an assistant hotel waiter in St. Veit an der Glan, a position he held for six months before being fired.
 His probation officer was informed by a youth welfare employee that Unterweger was dangerous and known to harass girls at his former school.
-Throughout 1966, Unterweger entered several other hotel waiter apprenticeships in St Anton, Mondsee, and Bad Hofgastein, but left each one after a few months.
+Throughout 1966, Unterweger entered several other hotel waiter apprenticeships in St. Anton, Mondsee, and Bad Hofgastein, but left each one after a few months.

 Unterweger's first conviction was in November 1966, after he stole a total of 527 schilling from two hotel guests at work.
 He was sentenced to three days jail with a subsequent 13-month stay at the Bundesanstalt für Erziehungsbedürftige Kaiserebersdorf, a federal juvenile detention facility, in Vienna's Kaiserebersdorf quarter for rehabilitation.
 After his release in December 1967, Unterweger continued to work as a waiter at various hotels, often being dismissed for workplace theft.
 Unterweger claimed that he joined a boxing club in St. Veit, where he supposedly had a 6-0 match record before being ousted after being falsely accused of stealing funds.
 Carinthia boxing federation president Karl Blaha and St. Veit Box Club chairman Willibald Piketz denied Unterweger's claims, saying he was never a member and that there was no record of either his fights or a theft linked to him.
 When Unterweger turned 18, the regional court sent a letter to his mother, informing her that they would not provide further social services to Unterweger as "educational measures are unlikely to be successful".
 From this point on, Unterweger drifted through Austria and worked occasional labour jobs.